terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 ### Step 1: Initialization

-This step assumes that you want to install CSE in a brand new [Organization](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org) with no [VDCs](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org_vdc), or that is a fresh installation of VCD.
+This step assumes that you want to install CSE in a brand new [Organization](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org) with no [VDCs](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org_vdc), or that is a fresh installation of VCLOUD.
 Otherwise, please skip this step and configure `org` and `vdc` attributes in the provider configuration above or use an available data source to fetch them.